 The American University of Sharjah was founded in 1997 by His Highness Dr. Sheikh Sultan Bin Mohammad Al Qassimi, Member of the Supreme Council, Ruler of Sharjah, and Chair of the Board of Trustees and President of AUS.
 Consciously based upon American institutions of higher education, AUS is thoroughly grounded in Arab culture and is part of the larger process of revitalization of intellectual life in the Middle East.

-All six of the bachelor degree programs in the AUS College of Engineering are accredited by ABET, and AUS was the first university in the Gulf region and the second outside the United States to receive this accreditation.
-The Bachelor of Architecture program of the College of Architecture, Art and Design is accredited by the National Architectural Accrediting Board of the United States.
+All six of the bachelor's degree programs in the AUS College of Engineering are accredited by ABET, and AUS was the first university in the Gulf region and the second outside the United States to receive this accreditation.
+The Bachelor of Architecture program of the College of Architecture, Art and Design is accredited by the National Architectural Accrediting Board (NAAB) of the United States.
 This is the first program outside of North America to receive this prestigious accreditation.
-NAAB is the only organization authorized to accredit professional degree programs in architecture in the United States.
-The Bachelor of Science in Business Administration, as well as the Master of Business Administration and Executive Master of Business Administration degrees offered by the School of Business and Management are accredited by the Association to Advance Collegiate Schools of Business.
+The Bachelor of Science in Business Administration, as well as the Master of Business Administration and Executive Master of Business Administration degrees offered by the School of Business and Management, are accredited by the Association to Advance Collegiate Schools of Business (AACSB).See All 14 Photos

-American University of SharjahSharjah, United Arab Emirates Campus Website5,000 - 20,000 on Campus250,000+ residents in SharjahLanguage(s) spoke on campus: Arabic, English, Persian, Hindi, Urdu
+American University of SharjahSharjah, United Arab Emirates Campus Website5,000 - 20,000 on Campus250,000+ residents in SharjahLanguage(s) spoken on campus: Arabic, Persian, Hindi, Urdu

 The American University of Sharjah campus is located in the beautiful University City area of Sharjah, in between the Sharjah International Airport (a five minute drive, just across Sharjah’s Airport Road from University City) and the Dubai International Airport (a 20 minute drive).
 The park-like oasis of University City is home to a wide range of colleges, universities and heritage offices, and provides a vibrant resting area for a wide range of birdlife migrating to and from all over the world.